wfailla/un-orchestrator/orchestrator/README.md

 More in detail, when it receives a command to deploy a new NF-FG, it does all the operations required to actually implement the forwarding graph:

-  * retrieve the most appropriate image for the selected network function;
+  * retrieve the most appropriate image for the selected virtual network function (VNF);
-  * configure the virtual switch (vSwitch) to create a new LSI and the ports required to connect it to the network functions to be deployed;
+  * configure the virtual switch (vSwitch) to create a new logical switching instance (LSI) and the ports required to connect it to the VNF to be deployed;
-  * deploy and starts the network functions;
+  * deploy and starts the VNF;
   * translate the rules to steer the traffic into OpelFlow flowmod messages to be sent to the vSwitch (some flowmod are sent to the new LSI, others to the LSI-0, i.e. an LSI that steers the traffic into the proper graph.).